stared/stared.github.io/content/blog/2025/04/vibe-translating-quantum-flytrap/index.md

 Based on [Ethnologue 2025 research as in Wikipedia](https://en.wikipedia.org/wiki/List_of_languages_by_total_number_of_speakers), visualized with [Quesma Charts](https://charts.quesma.com/) tools I currently work on.
 Just put your CSV, write a prompt, and get a chart.
 ::

-I used this as a proxy - as people
+I used worldwide speaker numbers as a proxy for potential reach, though actual usage patterns might differ.

 I made educated guesses about which languages might work and asked models about their capabilities.
 Hindi and Arabic are certainly on the list, but the models weren't entirely confident.
 An "OK translation" might be better than no translation, but no translation is preferable to something confusing — let alone gibberish.